-If you plan to visit Toronto, Canada this year, you’ll be visiting one of the world’s greatest cities.
-But just how well do you know the vibrant capital city of Ontario?
-Sure, you might know it lies along Lake Ontario and Niagara Falls is not far away.
+If you plan to visit Toronto, Canada, this year, you’ll see one of the world’s greatest cities.
+But how well do you know the vibrant capital city of Ontario?
+You might know it lies along Lake Ontario, and Niagara Falls is not far away.
 But don’t you want to learn more facts about Toronto before you arrive?
 After all, isn’t that why this story caught your attention?
-By learning as much as you can prior to your visit, you’ll be better prepared and certainly more knowledgeable about this magnificent city.
-Thus, without any further delay, here are some interesting facts you might not know about Toronto.
+By learning as much as possible before your visit, you’ll be better prepared and more knowledgeable about this magnificent city.
+Thus, without further delay, here are some interesting facts you might not know about Toronto.

 How Do You Pronounce Toronto in Canada?